sparkfabrik/company-playbook/content/working-at-sparkfabrik/salaries.md

 ## Length of service increments

-When your length of service exceed the following milestones your wage will automatically increase as listed:
+When your length of service exceeds the following milestones your wage will automatically increase as listed:

 | Years of service | Salary increase (€) |
 |---|---|